 MEMBERSHIP AND ENROLMENT

 All persons who are of the Leuva Patidar Origin whether male or female over the age of eighteen (18) years shall be eligible to apply for the membership of the Association.
+In addition, all persons over 18 who have a relation (i.e. spouse or partner) to an individual of Leuva Patidar Origin may apply for the membership of Association.
 For clarity, Leuva Patidar Origin means that the person originates from Leuva Patidar, Surat, Navsari and Bulsar district.

-The Managing Committee shall notwithstanding anything contained in this Constitution have the sole right and power to decide whether a person is a Leuva Patidar Origin.
+The Managing Committee shall notwithstanding anything contained in this Constitution have the sole right and power to decide whether a person is a Leuva Patidar Origin by birth or is a spouse/partner of Leuva Patidar Origin.
 The decision of the Managing Committee in this regard shall be final and binding to the Association.

-All paid-up full members and their spouses of Leuva Patidar origin shall have full and equal voting rights in the affairs of the Samaj and undertake to abide by this Constitution.
+All paid-up full members and their spouses/partners of Leuva Patidar origin shall have full and equal voting rights in the affairs of the Samaj and undertake to abide by this Constitution.

 Such members shall be eligible to stand for any posts or offices of the Managing Committee of the Association.